 - Camera Tripods and detachable lenses above 300mm

-- Glass (including bottles) or cans, drink containers and plastic bottles above 750ml
+- Glass (including bottles) or cans, metal or hard plastic containers, including metal water bottles and plastic bottles over 750ml

 - Large flags/banners exceeding 1.6m

 - Musical instruments